Château de Condé: History

 The confiscated castle was bought in 1719 by a private secretary of King Louis XIV, whose name was Jean-François Leriget, Marquis de la Faye.
 He was councillor to the King and a diplomat.
-It was he who was in charge of finding a wife to the young King Louis XV of France.
+It was he who was in charge of finding a wife to the young King Louis XV.

 The Marquis was a member of the French Academy, a director of the French India Company, and accordingly, was a very rich man.
 In his mansion in Paris, he often received such famous people as Voltaire and Crébillon.

 Much of the castle's final appearance is due to the Marquis' tastes.
 He brought to Condé, the talents of the Italian architect Servandoni, a master of the "deception" style, and one of the architects of the Palazzo Farnese in Rome.
 He shut down the southern aisle, to allow the sun to penetrate into the rooms, and gave a symmetrical appearance to the other aisle.
 To achieve this, he was obliged to paint false windows in the medieval part of the Castle, the walls being 2 meters thick.
 For the interior decoration, he invited fashionable painters of the time - Lemoyne, his disciple Boucher, Watteau and his disciple Lancret, and last but not least, Jean-Baptiste Oudry.

 At a later date, the castle belonged to the Count de la Tour du Pin Lachaux, through his marriage with the niece of the Marquis de la Faye.
 In 1814, the Countess de Sade, the daughter-in-law of the famous Marquis de Sade, inherited Condé from her cousin, La Tour du Pin.
 Since this time and up to 1983, the castle remained the property of the Sade family, who restored it with much care after the two World Wars.